WSET Terms & Conditions

 Payments:

 Your course booking is not secure until full payment is received.
-Deposits are not acceptable and do not accept provisional bookings.
+Deposits are only accepted on our Level 3 courses and we do not accept provisional bookings.

 Online payments will be accepted, and bank details will be supplied at request, via the links on the One Foot in the Grapes website.